VerbaTalk/VerbaTalk/README.md

 - **Text-to-Speech**: Convert selected text to natural-sounding speech using OpenAI's and other providers' TTS models
 - **Translation**: Translate text between languages using various AI providers (OpenAI, Gemini, Zhipu, Ollama)
-- **Model Selection**: Choose from different AI models for both TTS and translation
+- **Model Selection**: Choose from different AI models for both TTS and translation, including the latest models like GPT-4o and Gemini 2.0
 - **Voice Options**: Multiple voice options to personalize your listening experience
 - **Speed Control**: Adjust speech speed to suit your preferences
 - **History Management**: Save and manage your translation and TTS history